Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Preliminaries

 \subsubsection{Levelised Random Access \cite{Soelvsten2024:SPIN}}

-Orthogonally, a product construction's Apply sweep, e.g.\ an \texttt{or}, can be simplified if one of its inputs is narrow, i.e.\ each level fits into internal memory.
+Orthogonally, an Apply sweep for a product construction, e.g.\ an \texttt{or}, can be simplified if one of its inputs is narrow, i.e.\ each level fits into internal memory.
 In this case, one can load each level in its entirety into internal memory.
-Doing so, provides random access to all of its nodes on said level making one of the Apply's two priority queues in \cite{Soelvsten2022:TACAS} obsolete.
+This provides random access to all of its nodes on said level, making one of two priority queues within the Apply (as in~\cite{Soelvsten2022:TACAS}) obsolete.

 In practice, this improves performance for larger instances.